snapser-community/snapser-byosnaps/basic/byosnap-go/README.md

 If you want to rapidly test your BYOSnap changes on an already deployed BYOSnap you can use the `snapctl byosnap sync` command.
 Note: The sync command only works if your BYOSnap was deployed to a Snapend.
 If you have followed this tutorial, you will need the $snapendId of the deployed Snapend to use this command along with the `$version` that you had deployed the BYOSnap with.

 1. Update your code.
-2. Generate a new swagger if you need to by running `python generate_swagger.py`.
+2. Generate a new swagger if you need to by running `./generate_swagger.sh`.
 3. Run `snapctl byosnap sync --snapend-id $snapendId --byosnap-id $byosnapId --version $version --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to sync your new BYOSnap to Snapser.
 Sync essentially is taking your local code and making it live on your Snapend.

 IMPORTANT: The Sync command reuses the published `$version` tag but keeps building and updating the remote image.
 This is how your Snapend can quickly download and run your latest code.